Engineering and Complex Systems

-Information, Decision and Complex Networks
+Information and Networks

 Program Description: Network behavior is influenced at many levels by fundamental theories of information exchange in the network protocols and policies developed.
 The Complex Networks program seeks to understand mathematically how such fundamental approaches to information exchange influence overall network performance and behavior.
 From this analysis we wish to develop strategies to assess and influence the predictability and performance of heterogeneous types of U.S. Air Force networks that must provide reliable transfer of data in dynamic, hostile and high interference environments.
 Accordingly, we wish to develop approaches to describe information content, protocol, policy, structure, and dynamic behavior of a network by mathematically connecting observed network data to analytic and geometric representation.
 We can then exploit such mathematical tools in the formulation of network design and engineering approaches in areas such as information and communication theory, signal processing, optimization, and control theory.
 Examples of such tools might include methods derived from algebraic geometry, algebraic statistics, spectral graph theory, sparse approximation theory, random matrix theory, algebraic graph theory, random field theory, nonparametric estimation theory, algebraic topology, differential geometry, and dynamical systems theory, and quantum information theory.
 Advances in these mathematical methods will then enable specific ways to model, characterize, design, and manage U.S. Air Force networks and capture and predict the performance of these networks under many diverse conditions.